Indirect measurement of triple-Higgs coupling at an electron-positron collider with polarized beams: Numerical Results

 Taking up the case of longitudinal polarization for the process $e^+e^- \to ZH$ first, we present in Table 1 our results for the polarization dependence of the cross section $\sigma_L$, as well as the 1 $\sigma$ limit that can be obtained on $\kappa$ from the polarized cross section for various values of c.m. energy.
 We also present the fractional change $\delta\sigma_L$ in the cross section to the parameter $\kappa$ in the form of $\delta\sigma_L /\sigma_L$ for unit change in $\kappa$, following ref. \cite{McCullough:2013rea}.
 As mentioned earlier, this quantity does not change with polarization for a given $\sqrt{s}$.
 This observation has also been made in \cite{DiVita:2017vrr}, and follows from the fact mentioned earlier that the polarization dependence of the cross section at tree level and at one-loop in the triple-Higgs couplings is identical, both arising from a single $Z$ at the $e^+e^-$ vertex \cite{Rindani:2009pb} .
 In this case, we assume the cut-off on the production angle of the $Z$ to be zero, since it was found that the sensitivity worsens with increasing cut-off angle.
 A negative sign in the table signifies that the cross section decreases with increasing $\kappa$.

 The points worth noting are that there is an improvement of sensitivity in the measurement of $\kappa$ when both electron and positron beams are polarized.
 The sensitivity improves even when only the electron beam is polarized.
 The increase in sensitivity is related to increase in the cross section by the factor $(1-P_L\bar P_L)(1-2g_Vg_A P_L^{\rm eff}/(g_V^2+g_V^2))$, which for the best case is approximately 0.5.
+It can be checked that for the case of electron and positron polarizations being respectively $+0.8$ and $-0.3$, this factor is less than 1, and corresponds to degradation of the sensitivity.

 For the process $e^+e^- \to H\nu\bar \nu$ which includes the Higgsstrahlung process followed by $H$ decay into 3 species of neutrino pairs, as well as the $WW$ fusion process, the two contributions have to be added.
 There is also a small interference term, which is neglected for present purposes.
 Moreover, we make a simplifying assumption that the accuracy of measurement is the same as in the case of $e^+e^- \to ZH$ process.
 Our results are presented in Table 2.